Anthony-N-Kamau/Missing-data-mechanism/README.md

 3. On average, it leads to wrong estimates of interest (systematic bias).
 4. It makes prediction errors seem better than they will be in reality (systematic bias).

-Missing data are not just annoying but can also bias your analysis — means, trends, covariances, prediction models, etc.
+Missing data are not just annoying but can also bias your analysis i.e  means, trends, covariances, prediction models, etc.

 ## How missing data is coded